JosephBrendler/joetoo-upstream/README.md

-# myUtilities
+# joetoo-upstream

-`myUtilities` is the source-code repository for **joetoo**, a collection of tools, development resources, system-building automation, configuration utilities, and platform-support and script-development support software used to build and maintain joetoo/Gentoo Linux systems across multiple hardware architectures.
+`joetoo-upstream` is the source-code repository for **joetoo**, a collection of tools, development resources, system-building automation, configuration utilities, and platform-support and script-development support software used to build and maintain joetoo/Gentoo Linux systems across multiple hardware architectures.

-The corresponding ebuild repository supporting joetoo use of the Gentoo Portage package manager is [joetoo](https://github.com/JosephBrendler/joetoo).
+The external, dependent ebuild repository functioning as a Gentoo overlay via use of the Gentoo Portage package manager is [joetoo](https://github.com/JosephBrendler/joetoo).

 ## Purpose